 Brian J. Bartolini — Associate Vice President/Chief Institutional Effectiveness Officer, Dr. Bartolini, a member of the PC community since 1998, among other responsibilities, he leads the campus’ assessment programs and regional accreditation activities.
 He works with the College’s Executive Vice President to lead strategic planning.
 Bartolini is responsible for leading campus-wide assessment programs and regional and specialized accreditation efforts.
 He also provides leadership and support in the areas of campus academic policy, academic support and advisement, academic records, scheduling and registration, enrollment management and retention, sponsored research and programs, and student engagement in learning.

 Rachel S. d’Oliveira — Assistant Director of Assessment Rachel d’Oliveira has worked at PC since 2013.
-Her responsibilities include coordinating campus-wide surveys and other assessment measures; recording department and program plans for the College’s assessment program; and assisting with the coordination of the Continuous Improvement Program. d’Oliveira earned her bachelor’s degree in mathematics from PC.
+Her responsibilities include coordinating campus-wide surveys and other assessment measures; recording department and program plans for the College’s assessment program; and assisting with the coordination of the Continuous Improvement Program. d’Oliveira earned both her bachelor’s degree in mathematics and a master’s degree in business administration from PC.

 Catherine A. Gagne — Director of Assessment , Catherine A. Gagne has worked at PC since 2004.
 As director of assessment, Gagne is responsible for the coordination, implementation, and analysis of a comprehensive program of assessment at the College.
 In particular, she assists departments, programs, and offices with assessment planning and activities, gathers and analyzes assessment data and prepares related reports, and manages selected assessment projects and programs.
 Gagne earned her bachelor’s degree in health care administration and sociology from Stonehill College as well as a master’s degree in business administration from the University of Rhode Island.